sorbet/sorbet.run/docs/talks/QCon2024/script.md

 And then simply having a type checker eliminated whole class of errors from production.
 Having a typo in the name of a constant is a runtime exception that just doesn't happen at Stripe anymore.
 Other kinds of errors aren't quite gone but are incredibly rare, like "you typo'd a method name," and these get more rare as people write more type annotations.

 These type annotations then became a sort of machine-checked documentation, meaning that the type annotations are incredibly trustworthy.
 Especially so, because the annotations are also checked at runtime in addition to statically.
-So if you open up a file and see a type signature on a method, there is every reason to believe it, unlike any nearby comments.
+So if you open up a file and see a type signature on a method, there is every reason to believe it, unlike any nearby documentation comments.

 And somewhat more subtly, Sorbet set a baseline for code quality.
 Specifically: if it's hard or annoying to write a type annotation for a method, chances are that's because the method is complicated and poor quality.
 Finding a way to add types often means simplifying the code outright.

-So clearly Sorbet let us make a huge positive impact on the codebase—but you might ask: "was it really a small effort?"
+So I think it's pretty clear that Sorbet let us make a huge positive impact on the codebase—but you might ask: "was it really a small effort?"

 We started working on Sorbet in the fall of 2017, at a time when there were a couple hundred engineers at Stripe.
 It took 9 months to build Sorbet, and then another 3 months to get 75% of files opted into type checking.
 That's probably less time than you might have thought!
 If you had asked me to guess how long it'd take in 2017, I'd have been quoting a number in years, not months.